What Is ABA Therapy? A Parents’ Guide To Ethical Alternatives For Autism Support

 Focus on normalization over individuality

 Another central point of contention lies in the underlying goal of ABA therapy to remove or change behaviors caused by someone being Autistic.
-ABA therapy often focuses on adherence with social norms and suppression of autism-related behaviors, such as avoiding eye contact or stimming (i.e. repetitive behaviors that help people with autism self-regulate).
+Applied behaviour analysis therapy often focuses on adherence with social norms and suppression of autism-related behaviors, such as avoiding eye contact or stimming (i.e. repetitive behaviors that help people with autism self-regulate).
 Neurodiversity advocates view this treatment as dismissive of Autistic identity, and many argue that this approach prioritizes societal expectations over the well-being and autonomy of the individual.
 In addition, studies show that behaviors like not making eye contact may actually be beneficial to Autistic people, helping them remain able to cognitively function.

 ABA therapy is often regarded as an evidence-based intervention for children with autism.
 Some studies showcase effectiveness in helping children develop communication, social, and adaptive skills, and improve cognitive performance.
 These findings have contributed to its widespread adoption and recognition as a standard treatment for autism.